 The University is fully committed to maintaining an environment in which all members of this community can be confident that they are secure from physical violence, whether threatened or actual.
 Any student found to have threatened and/or committed acts of physical violence against any person is subject to immediate disciplinary action.
 A student found to have committed an act of physical violence against another person can expect to receive the sanction of suspension or dismissal from the University.
 In exceptional cases, mitigating circumstances will be considered which may result in lesser sanctions for less serious violations.
-Additional conditions and sanctions may be imposed as deemed appropriate by the Community Arbitration Board and/or the
+Additional conditions and sanctions may be imposed as deemed appropriate by the Community Arbitration Council and/or the Senior Vice President.

-Vice President for Campus Life and Operational Management.
 Those who commit acts or threats of physical violence are subject to both state and/or local prosecution and/or civil litigation.